 Drone Operator Services

-Licensed aerial cinematography throughout Netherlands, fully compliant with Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) regulations.
+Licensed aerial cinematography across Netherlands, fully compliant with Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) rules.

-Drone filming in Netherlands is regulated by Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate), which sets a maximum altitude of 120m and enforces no-fly zones around Schiphol and regional airports (CTR zones), The Hague government district, royal palaces.
-Registration required via ILT; EU drone operator certificate (A1/A2/A3) mandatory.
-Commercial filming permits typically require 10+ business days for specific category operations, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Netherlands is regulated by Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate).
+This sets a maximum altitude of 120m and enforces no-fly zones around Schiphol and regional airports (CTR zones), The Hague government district, royal palaces.
+Sign-ups needed via ILT.
+EU drone operator certificate (A1/A2/A3) required.
+Commercial filming permits mostly need 10+ business days for specific type operations, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Netherlands who hold all required Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) credentials and carry appropriate insurance.
-From sweeping establishing shots over Amsterdam to dynamic tracking moves across Rotterdam, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Netherlands who hold all needed Inspectie Leefomgeving en Transport (ILT / Human Environment and Transport Inspectorate) credentials and carry appropriate insurance.
+From sweeping setting up shots over Amsterdam to dynamic tracking moves across Rotterdam, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 Aerial Cinematography Expertise